Mustard seed futures up on spot demand

 Magazine Archives

-New Delhi, May 6 (PTI) Mustard seed prices rose 0.45 per cent to Rs 3,832 per quintal in futures trade Monday after participants widened their holdings, tracking a firm trend at the spot market.
-Marketmen said strong demand from oil millers mainly pushed up the prices.
-At the National Commodity and Derivatives Exchange, mustard seed for July gained Rs 17, or 0.45 per cent, to Rs 3,832 per quintal with an open interest of 2,650 lots.
-Mustard seed for June delivery also advanced by Rs 16, or 0.42 per cent, to Rs 3,788 per quintal in 6,500 lots.
-PTI SHW RVKRVK
+New Delhi, Feb 19 (PTI) Mustard seed prices rose by 0.05 per cent to Rs 3,914 per quintal in futures trade Tuesday after participants widened their holdings, tracking a firm trend at the spot market.
+Marketmen said, rise in demand from oil millers mainly pushed up the prices.
+At the National Commodity and Derivatives Exchange, mustard seed for April gained Rs 2, or 0.05 per cent, to Rs 3,914 per quintal having an open interest of 21,190 lots.
+Also, the delivery for May advanced by Rs 16, or 0.41 per cent, to Rs 3,948 per quintal in 2,110 lots.
+PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today